pingcap/docs-cn/dm/dm-webui-guide.md

 ## Access method

-You can access DM WebUI from any master node of the DM cluster.
+When [OpenAPI](/dm/dm-open-api.md#maintain-dm-clusters-using-openapi) is enabled, you can access the DM WebUI from any master node of the DM cluster.
 The access port is `8261` by default and is the same as that of DM OpenAPI.
 Here is an example of an access address: `http://{master_ip}:{master_port}/dashboard/`.

 ## Migration